 Merging with St Andrew's Healthcare

 In 2009, Workbridge merged with St Andrew’s Healthcare.
-We now support over 250 people each week to learn life and work skills.
-We provide over 16 different workshops including an award winning café and garden centre, canvas printshop, ceramics and woodwork studios, plus many more.
+We support people to learn life and work skills through our specialised education service with work placements in our award winning café, garden centre, canvas printshop, ceramics and wood turning studio, and many more.